std-uritemplate/std-uritemplate/Contributing.md

 ./release.sh <version>
 ```

+> Note: only include the version number e.g. 1.0.6, additional tags with the v prefix will be created automatically.

 ### Go / Swift

 In Go and Swift is not possible to deserialize JSON into a Map preserving the order of the elements ([reference](https://github.com/uri-templates/uritemplate-test/pull/58#issuecomment-1640029982)).